How do cross-chain bridges work? A case on Wormhole (Part 4)

 With the above, Wormhole ensures that each VAA with a unique combination of (emitter_address, emitter_chain and sequence) creates a unique claim account, which can only be used once successfully.

-Similarly On Ethereum, Wormhole maintains a global map completedTransfers that stores all the completed VAA hashes:
+Similarly on Ethereum, Wormhole maintains a global map completedTransfers that stores all the completed VAA hashes:

 mapping(bytes32 => bool) completedTransfers;